 While drywall is pretty sturdy, when it’s exposed to water for too long it can get damaged.
-It may lose its structural integrity, becoming soft and weak.
-Depending on what category of water drywall is exposed to, and how wet it got, you may be able to save it.
+This is why many Minneapolis area residents end up with drywall on their minds when there are heavy rainfalls or when snow is melting in the springtime.
+When drywall is wet, it may lose its structural integrity, becoming soft and weak.
+Depending on what category of water damage drywall is exposed to, and how wet it got, you may be able to save it.
 Speed is critical to avoiding mold damage, though.

-NOTE – If moisture is present, the walls need to be cut 2′ up and the wet insulation removed.
+How to repair water damaged drywall: If moisture is present, the walls need to be cut 2 or 4′ up and the wet insulation removed.
+How long it sat and the amount of water are determining factors.
 This should also be done if the walls have been wet for several days regardless of whether there is insulation.

 It’s best to have moldy materials removed by a trained professional, and that’s because improper removal can cause spores to be spread throughout the entire home.
 This could lead to additional cleaning.
 Plus, mold can cause allergies, asthma, and other conditions detrimental to your family’s health.
 You’ll want to be especially mindful of your home’s indoor air quality.